 - Starting from the short end of the cake – and without removing the parchment paper - carefully roll the cake until it forms a complete roll.
 Transfer the rolled cake to a wire rack and allow it cool completely seam-side-down.

 - While the cake is cooling, prepare the buttercream filling.
 Cream the butter until it turns light yellow.
 Slowly add the powdered sugar and blend until smooth.
-Add the milk and vanilla to thin it out to a spreading consistency; set aside at room temperature until cake has cooled completely.
+Add the milk and vanilla to thin it out to a spreading consistency; set aside at room temperature until the cake has cooled completely.

 - Once the cake has cooled completely, place it back on a flat surface and gently unroll it until the cake is mostly flat again.
 Spread the buttercream filling out evenly on top of the cake, leaving a 1/2-inch border around all sides of the cake so that the filling doesn’t spill out while the cake is being re-rolled.

 - Then roll the cake back up again, carefully peeling off the parchment paper as you go until it is fully released.
 Wrap the completed pumpkin roll tightly in plastic wrap, and refrigerate it for at least an hour to set-up the filling.